lorenztechspace/BasicLinuxNavigation/README.md

 - Display the current working directory
 - Learn how to list directory contents
 - Change directories
-- Jump into a different folder
 - Copy a file to a different folder
 - How to delete a file
 - Move a folder to a different folder
-- Searching a file

 ## Requirements
 - Linux-based operating system